SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Evaluation

 \subsection{Scaling}

-Figure~\ref{fig/experiment:scaling} demonstrates the strong scaling of our method compared to baselines across different datasets.
+\Cref{fig/experiment:scaling} demonstrates the strong scaling of our method compared to baselines across different datasets.
 The experiment starts from 2 GPUs to 128 GPUs.
 All baselines can only scale up to 8 GPUs (2 compute nodes), after which execution time increases with additional GPUs due to communication overhead.
 In contrast, our method exhibits decreasing execution time as GPU count grows on most datasets, scaling up to 128 H100 GPUs.
 Notably, our method achieves high scaling efficiency on datasets such as GAP-web, uk-2002, and webbase.
-This strong scaling result further validates that our method effectively reduces communication overhead, which is the primary impediment to scalability.
+One exception is the mawi dataset, where 4 GPUs achieve the best performance.
+Profiling with NVIDIA Nsight Systems~\cite{nsight-systems} reveals that: (1) our method reduces communication overhead significantly on this dataset (shown in \Cref{fig/experiment:comm_reduction_mvc}), shifting the bottleneck to computation; and (2) due to irregular sparsity, cuSPARSE launches the SpMM kernel with a grid dimension of (1,1,1) on all configurations except 4-GPU, resulting in poor computational performance on these configurations.
+Overall, this strong scaling result further validates that our method effectively reduces communication overhead, which limits scalability.

-\subsection{Effectiveness of proposed methods}
+\subsection{Effectiveness of Proposed Methods}

+This subsection validates the effectiveness of our proposed methods by examining the reduction in communication volume and overall runtime.
+We conduct all experiments on 32 GPUs with 64 dense columns.